Keywords-AI/keywordsai_samples_frank/crypto_bot04/README.md

 ## ⚠️ Disclaimer

-This is educational software.
 Do not use with real money without thorough testing and understanding of the risks involved in cryptocurrency trading.

 ## 📝 License